ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: System Evaluation

-Overall, it takes about 15-16 seconds on average for the user to receive the response for a query, with roughly half of the delay ($\approx 8$ seconds) coming from the proxy's interaction with ChatGPT UI and the remaining half ($\approx 7$ seconds) coming from the Tor network communication between users, coordinator, and proxies.
-(The cryptographic operations on both the user and proxy's side take no more than 0.1 seconds in total.)
-Of the 8 seconds spent interacting with ChatGPT's UI, about 2-3 seconds are idling time that we set to ensure that all UI operations and side-effects are fully propagated throughout ChatGPT website's internals correctly, while the remaining 5 seconds are the time for ChatGPT to return a complete response.
-Thus, using \system incurs an additional 200\% latency overhead compared to using ChatGPT normally.
+Overall, it takes $15.41\pm1.34$ seconds on average for the user to receive the full response for a query, with roughly half of the delay ($8.3\pm0.46$ seconds) coming from the proxy's interaction with ChatGPT and the remaining half ($\approx 7.1$ seconds) coming from the Tor network communication between users, broker, and proxies (Table \ref{tab:perf_time}).
+Of the $\approx8$ seconds spent interacting with ChatGPT's UI, about 1-2 seconds are idling time that we set to ensure that all UI operations and side-effects are fully propagated throughout ChatGPT's website internals correctly, while the remainder is from waiting for ChatGPT to return a complete response.
+Thus, users only need to wait $<$10 additional seconds to get the full answer.
 The longer the length of ChatGPT's response, the higher the latency (Figure \ref{fig:time_vs_response_length}), as the proxy has to spend more time waiting for the full response.
-From these results, we estimate that a single proxy can serve approximately 6-8 queries per minute, and a single user can ask about 3-4 queries per minute.
+From these results, we estimate that a single proxy can serve 6-8 queries per minute, and a single user can ask 3-4 queries per minute.
+This latency makes \system particularly suitable for more time-consuming chat features such as reasoning or Deep Research.

-\subsubsection{Audit latency}
+\subsection{Audit latency}